FloatingArrayDesign/MoorDyn/docs/drivers.rst

 couplings and needs to be driven based on the C API in the MoorDyn.h file.
 An example on how to do this in python is provided at the end of the :ref:`python section <python_wrapper>`.

+Note: the dt value that you give to the step function needs to be the same value that you specify as dtM in the input file.

 MoorDyn-C Coupling
 ------------------